pgtipping/the-synth-rag/docs/plan.md

 **Conflict Resolution**:

 - **Sample Datasets** (Optional): Preload system-wide datasets (e.g., a generic employee handbook for Onboarding Assistant).
 These are **not** tied to user accounts.
-- **User Uploads**: Only the user’s uploaded files are used for their RAG context.
+- **User Uploads**: Only the user's uploaded files are used for their RAG context.
 Sample data remains separate.
-- **Clear Separation**: Add a toggle for users to “Use Sample Data” (demo mode) or “Use My Data” (custom mode).
+- **Clear Separation**: Add a toggle for users to "Use Sample Data" (demo mode) or "Use My Data" (custom mode).

 **Example Workflow**:

-1. User selects “Sales Assistant” use case.
+1. User selects "Sales Assistant" use case.
-2. UI suggests: _“Upload product sheets, competitor analysis, or sales reports.
+2. UI suggests: _"Upload product sheets, competitor analysis, or sales reports.
 Need inspiration?
-Try sample data.”_
+Try sample data."_
 3. If user uploads files, only their data is used.
 Sample data is never mixed.

 ---